 We sometimes use affiliate links in our content.
 This won’t cost you anything, but it helps us to keep the site running.
 Thanks for your support.

-This classic book by Remy Charlip is simple enough to engage your young learners, and funny enough to keep the entire family wanting more.
+The classic book, Fortunately by Remy Charlip, is simple enough to engage your young learners, and funny enough to keep the entire family wanting more.

 Fortunately, Ned was invited to a surprise party.

 Unfortunately, the party was a thousand miles away.